25.02.25

 UN New York – It has been thirty years since the Beijing Declaration and Platform for Action, which laid the groundwork for transformative changes towards gender equality and the empowerment of women.
-In our written statement to the 69th UN Commission on the Status of Women, which will reviews its implementation, we acknowledge the progress made, such as a global improvement in maternal survival, increased female literacy and economic agency, as well as an expansion in social policies and legal protections for mothers, but highlight that there is still much that remains to be done - in particular in relation to motherhood.
+In our written statement to the 69th UN Commission on the Status of Women, which will review implementation, we acknowledge the progress made, such as a global improvement in maternal survival, increased female literacy and economic agency, as well as an expansion in social policies and legal protections for mothers, but highlight that there is still much that remains to be done - in particular in relation to motherhood.

 Between 2019 and 2022, about 40% of countries worldwide stagnated or declined on gender equality indicators.
 The Covid-19 pandemic revealed how much our societies depend on unpaid care work, a responsibility that disproportionately falls on women and significantly impacts their economic participation.
-The issue of the inequitable distribution of unpaid care and domestic work – which is at the heart of gender inequalities, and which directly connects to motherhood – has not been properly addressed by the Beijing Platform for Action: it is the unfinished business of the Beijing Conference.
+The issue of the inequitable distribution of unpaid care and domestic work – which is at the heart of gender inequalities, and which directly relates to motherhood – has not been properly addressed by the Beijing Platform for Action: it is the unfinished business of the Beijing Conference.

 Investing in care is investing in the well-being of society and our future.
 Mothers play a critical role in both the family unit and the broader economic and social fabric of communities.
 When they are recognised as such and adequately supported, the benefits ripple across various dimensions of societal well-being.
 Empowered mothers shape the future.